 Most important factor in maintaining your hybrid is to find a technician who specializes in hybrid repair before you need one.
-Our local repair shop located in Chantilly Va. has mechanics that are certified.
+Our local hybrid cars repair shop located in Chantilly Va. has mechanics that are certified.
 And never work on the electrical system yourself, leave the electrical and battery repairs to the professionals who are trained to work with those deadly, high-voltage components.

 Two of the main tips to take away from this would be 1) Find an auto mechanic who specializes in Hybrid cars and 2) You can check the transmission fluid, check spark plugs and fuel and air filters but anything deeper does take a specialized mechanic as the both the combustion and electric engines work together so closely that diagnoses and auto service needs to be left to the professionals.

 We serve clients in Chantilly, Leesburg va, Herndon, Centreville, Fairfax, South Riding, Stone Ridge, Northern Virginia.